 Implementing a central public repository for election and demographic data with the goal of fostering transparent, evidence-based practices in election administration.

-Establishing a paid holiday for Election Day, same-day voter registration, automatic voter registration through the Department of Highway Safety and Motor Vehicles, and more.
+Establishing a paid holiday for Election Day, same-day voter registration (SDR), automatic voter registration (AVR) through the Department of Highway Safety and Motor Vehicles, and more.

-Protecting returning citizens from unfair prosecutions by creating a centralized database for returning citizens to determine voter eligibility.
+Protecting returning citizens from unfair prosecutions by creating a centralized database for people with prior convictions to determine their voter eligibility.

 The continued and escalating threats of racial discrimination in voting in Florida make this a perilous time for our democracy.
-The Florida Voting Rights Act would go a long way to counteract both recent and historical efforts to diminish the voting power of Black Floridians.
+The FLVRA would go a long way to counteract both recent and historical efforts to diminish the voting power of Black Floridians.
 Florida can and should lead in protecting the right to vote and promoting inclusive democracy by adopting the Florida Voting Rights Act.

 Voting Rights